 Time management skills are what many people need in an increasingly hectic world.
 According to research from Atlassian and numbers from the Bureau of Labor Statistics, the average worker spends up to two hours every day trying to recover from distractions.
 The same research shows that most employees will spend only three minutes on a task before moving to something else.

-The time has come to improve your time management, and that starts with learning the skills that will help you make the most of your day.
-Doing so will help you meet your deadlines, produce excellent work, and feel like you’re spending your time accomplishing your purpose in life.
+The time has come to improve your time management, and that starts with learning the task management skills that will help you make the most of your day.
+Doing so will help you meet your deadlines, produce excellent work, improve your work-life balance, and feel like you’re spending your time accomplishing your purpose.

 What Are Time Management Skills?

 Time management skills are skills that help an individual make the best use of their time, whether it be for an hour, a day, a week, or longer.
 The time management skills people can obtain require practice, effort, and determination.
-Some of the most common time management skills include the following.
+Some of the most common ones include the following.

 - Organization: Those who can stay organized will find their ability to manage time enhanced.
 Think of how much easier it is to find an object in a carefully organized room compared to one that’s cluttered.
 The same applies to time.
 The more organized you make your time, the more effective you’ll be in getting stuff done.